It should come as no surprise that the Duggar family is worth a lot of money.

 Counting On Big Bucks

-The sweetest plum, of course, is reality TV, with the most popular Duggars reportedly receiving between $25,000 to $40,000 an episode.
+The sweetest plum, of course, was reality TV.
+The most popular Duggars were supposed to receive between $25,000 to $40,000 an episode, but we now know that Jim Bob was pocketing all that cash.

 Ups and Downs